dd0sxx/sapience/packages/protocol/src/predictionMarket/PredictionMarket_Usage_Examples.md

 ### 2. Limit Order System
 - **Makers** can place limit orders using `placeOrder()` to set up predictions with specific terms
 - **Takers** can browse and fill available orders using `fillOrder()` when they match their criteria
-- Orders have expiration deadlines and can be cancelled by makers using `cancelOrder()`
+- Orders have expiration deadlines and can be cancelled by makers using `cancelOrder()` at any time
 - Once filled, limit orders automatically create predictions that can be settled via `burn()`
 - This provides more flexibility and control over prediction timing and terms